PollyHannah/Phylogenomic-study/annotation_check/annotation_check_protocol.md

 All edits made for each annotations are can be found in the file `annotation_check_results`/annotations_manual_file`.xlsx.

-## Megalocytivirus genomes - which annotations did I manually check?
-I completed this process for one genome from each megalocytivirus genotype and species, as well as for every one of the megalocytivirus 'Unclassified' genomes (genomes entered into NCBI GenBank Taxonomy Browser under the genus 'megalocytivirus' as 'Unclassified').

-For the megalocytivirus genomes for which i did not complete this process, I transferred the manually curated annotations with 85% similarity from the relevant genotype.
-I did this using the 'Annotate From' option in the'Live Annotate and Predict tab' in Geneious Prime (Version 2020.2.5).
-I then manually curated the transfered annotations checking for stop codons following the same decision-making process as described above.

-Listed below are the genotypes i transferred annotations from (in **bold**), and beneathe them, the genomes the annotations from that genotype were tranferred to.

-**Scale drop disease virus**

-**OM037668**
-* MN562489
-* MT521409
-* NC_027778 - removed during stop codon check.

-**Infectious spleen and kidney necrosis virus**

-**AF371960**
-* MK689685
-* MN432490
-* MT926123
-* MT986830
-* OP009387

-**Red sea bream iridovirus**

-**MK689686**
-* AY894343
-* BD143114
-* KC244182
-* KT804738
-* MK098187
-* MK098185
-* MK098186
-* MW139932
-* OK042108
-* OK042109
-* ON075463
-* ON740976
-* ON743042
-* OL774653
-* OL774654
-* OL774655
-* MT798582
-* AY532606 - removed during stop codon check.
-* AY779031 - removed during stop codon check.

- **Turbot reddish bodied iridovirus**

- **GQ273492**
-*  None (only one complete genome).

-## Iridoviridae genomes (other than megalocytivirus) - which annotations did I manually check?
-For every iridoviridae genome from genera other than *Megalocytivirus*, I completed the manual curation process as described above, but only for a small set of highly conserved genes.
-This was done to save time.
-The genes I chose to manually curate were identified through the OrthoFinder run above.
-For each of these genomes, I manually curated the genes assigned to orthogroups containing orthologs from 100% of genomes part of the analysis.

-The genes I chose for manual curation for each genome, was based on different OrthoFinder runs.
-The results for each OrthoFinder run can be found in the directory `orthofinder_1`.
-The OrthoFinder run, from which the set of highly conserved genes were chosen for manual curation, is provided for each genome in the file `annotation_check_results`/`annotations_manual_file.xlsx` in this repository.

 ## How did you process the files?
 The freshly re-annotated sequences are used to identify core genes as part of Part Two: core gene analysis.
 To do this, you have to get the annotations out of Geneious Prime and into a format which OrthoFinder recognises.
 Below is how i achieved this: